 Monitoring your symptoms

 Any symptoms you have may come and go as the cavernoma bleeds and then reabsorbs blood.
-Monitoring your symptoms is important, because any new symptoms might be a sign of a haemorrhage.
+It's important to closely monitor your symptoms, as any new symptoms might be a sign of a haemorrhage.

 Your doctor can advise you about what to do if you experience any new or worsening symptoms.
 They may also recommend having a further brain scan.

-Although cavernomas can get bigger, it's not thought that large cavernomas are any more likely to bleed than smaller ones.
+Although cavernomas can get bigger, large cavernomas aren't any more likely to bleed than smaller ones.

 What are the chances of a cavernoma bleeding?

 The risk of having a haemorrhage varies from person to person, depending on whether you have experienced any bleeding before.